Toll Free: 1-877-265-4555 Banff 403-678-4456 Calgary 403-949-4141 [email protected]

 sneak through the woods, trip over logs and windfalls,

-slide down riverbanks and fall into the icy waters of a mountain
+down riverbanks and fall into the icy waters of a mountain

 stream or river in a desperate search for this magnificent rival.